Shoresh92/Type_I_error/index.md

 In Hypothesis Testing, we normally define (somehow arbitrary) significance level ($\alpha$) and use our test statistic to calcuate the associated $p$-value.
 When $p \leq \alpha$ we reject the Null Hypothesis, $H_0$, and do not reject it otherwise.

 The reason for rejecting $H_0$ when $p \leq \alpha$ was not clear to me.
-With access to stat books, articles and blog posts online as well as offline resources, we [sometimes do not have the guts](https://math.stackexchange.com/questions/582945/in-statistics-why-do-you-reject-the-null-hypothesis-when-the-p-value-is-less-th) to question our understanding of the assumptions behind well-known techniques such as A/B testing.
-On the other hand, studying the results of a simple Google search shows that it is one of the most confusing and misunderstood concepts.
+The tremendous number of resources online and offline gives us the impression that these concepts are well understood and [sometimes do not have the guts](https://math.stackexchange.com/questions/582945/in-statistics-why-do-you-reject-the-null-hypothesis-when-the-p-value-is-less-th) to question them.
+On the other hand, studying the results of a simple Google search shows that they are some of the most confusing and misunderstood concepts.
 [Academic research](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2895822/) also warn against misinterpreting $p$-values.

 > The concept of a $p$-value is not simple and any statements associated with it must be considered cautiously.

-Before I continue, I assume the reader is familiar with the concepts behind Hypothesis Testing.
+I continue with a brief discussion on p-values, discuss it is via a simple example, and then relate it to Type I error and significance level.
+I assume reader is familiar with the concepts behind Hypothesis Testing.

 ## Where does p-value come from?